ulif/diceware/README.rst

     -w NAME, --wordlist NAME
                           Use words from this wordlist.
 Possible values: `en', `en_eff', `en_orig', `en_securedrop'.
 Wordlists are
                           stored in the folder displayed below.
-Default: en_securedrop
-    -v, --verbose         Be verbose.
+Default: en_eff -v, --verbose         Be verbose.
 Use several times for increased verbosity.
     --version             output version information and exit.